golanlevin/ExperimentalCapture/README.md

 --
 ### Learning Objectives

-In this experimental, interdisciplinary course, we seek:
+This is an interdisciplinary course in experimental media practices that arise from using devices that "capture" the world.
+In this course, we seek:

 * *To explore the affordances of exotic, forgotten, and nascent image capture technologies in revealing unseen or alternative realities.*
-* *To explore the use of computation in expanding our expressive vocabulary for representations of people, things, and environments.*
+* *To explore the use of computation in expanding our expressive vocabulary for representations of people, objects, environments, and events.*
 * *[To question the assumptions](docs/assumptions.md) that underpin the project of capturing representations of reality with devices.*

 --